-The Comparative Schedules of Receipts, Expenditures, and Changes in Cash Balances-Budget and Actual-Budgetary Basis for the General Fund and the County Health Department Fund present comparisons of the legally adopted budget with actual data.
+The Comparative Schedules of Expenditures-Budget and Actual-Budgetary Basis for the General Fund and the Health Fund present comparisons of the legally adopted budget with actual data.
 The "actual" data, as presented in the comparison of budget and actual, will differ from the data as presented in the Statement of Receipts, Disbursements, and Changes in Cash Balances (with Combining Information) because of adopting certain aspects of the budgetary basis of accounting and the adjusting of encumbrances and outstanding warrants to their related budget year.